Citizenship Q&A: 12 short answers

 How long does it take?

-There is no guaranteed timeline; it depends on the file.
+No timeline is guaranteed; it depends on the file.

 What if a document is missing?